axiros/suckless-add-ons/README.md

 export -f cd set_theme

 ```

 ![cd-demo](./theme-reloading/cd.gif)

-The theme picker offers to write the current theme into the current directory
-via an hotkey (see help header).
+A more complex version of `set_theme`, which keeps the directories in a file (`.config/st_theme/directory_themes`), is
+provided [here](./theme-reloading/set_theme_on_cd) - On hotkey `D` the theme
+picker writes that file.

+---

-For differently colored remote hosts, you can easily do something similar in
+- For differently colored remote hosts, you can easily do something similar in an ssh-wrapper.
-an ssh-wrapper.

 ## Ideas

-1. Why not dynamically change the Red-ness of a window based on CPU currently burnt within it?
+1. Dynamically change the Red-ness of a window based on CPU currently burnt within it?
 1. Send a custom ANSI-Escape sequence with the theme name to stdout, so that
    javascript based terminal emulators can re-apply matching stylesheets, when
    playing back recordings done in st.